Quantum simulation of clustered photosynthetic light harvesting in a superconducting quantum circuit: simulation of EET process

-In Fig.~\ref{figure2}, there are coherent oscillations in the short-time regime, which correspond to the quantum coherence phenomena discovered in 2D spectroscopy experiments \cite{Cheng09,Pachon12}.
-When the intra-pair couplings are slightly increased from the equally-spaced geometry, the coherent oscillations become more pronounced.
-It seems that the coherent oscillation is closely related to the EET efficiency.
-However, if the intra-pair couplings are further increased, the transfer efficiency is reduced although the coherent oscillations are more frequent and larger.
-The results presented in Fig.~\ref{figure2} show that the efficiency of EET is related with the quantum coherence but not always positively correlated with the coherent evolution.
-Moreover, strong coupling between a charge qubit and a TLR can be achieved in supercoducting circuit \cite{Ashhab10,Fay08,Nataf10}.
-Figure~\ref{figure2}(b) shows that when the circuit is in the steady-state, the population of each qubit is about $23.75\%$.
-That is, the efficiency of the EET can reach $95\%$.
-To explore the reason why the summation of all the populations of the four qubits can not reach $100\%$ in Fig.~\ref{figure2}(b), we plot the time evolution of populations in the TLRs $P_{a}=\langle1_{a}\vert\rho\vert1_{a}\rangle$ and $P_{b}=\langle1_{b}\vert\rho\vert1_{b}\rangle$ in Fig.~\ref{figure3}.
-It is shown that after some oscillations in the short-time regime, $P_{a}$ and $P_{b}$ increase linearly with respect to the time.
-And both of them reach about $2.4\%$ at 250 ns.
-Therefore, the population which has not been transferred to the target qubit has been trapped in the two TLRs.
+In Fig.~\ref{figure2}, we also show the quantum simulations by $H_\textrm{eff}$.
+The simulations by $H_\textrm{eff}$ coincide with those by $H_\textrm{I}$ in the aspects of oscillation frequency and energy transfer rate.
+We notice that in Fig.~\ref{figure2}(b), the population of each qubit is about $24\%$, when the circuit is in the steady-state.
+To explore the reason why the summation of all the populations of the four qubits can not reach $100\%$, we plot the time evolution of populations in the TLRs $P_{a}=\langle1_{a}\vert\rho\vert1_{a}\rangle$ and $P_{b}=\langle1_{b}\vert\rho\vert1_{b}\rangle$ in Fig.~\ref{figure4}.
+It is shown that after some oscillations in the short-time regime, $P_{a}$ and $P_{b}$ increase linearly in time.
+And both of them reach about $2\%$ at 150~ns.
+Therefore, since only a small portion of the population, which has not been transferred to the target qubit, has been trapped in the two TLRs, our simulation approach can effectively mimic the EET in the 4-chromophore linear photosynthetic complex, as shown in Fig.~\ref{figure1}(b).